 Some pitted fruits contain cyanogenic glycosides, including peaches, pears, seeds from apple cores, and some beans.
 These are broken down during digestion to produce toxic cyanide.
 If your canine companion ate hydrangeas, let’s look at what you’ll need to do and what your next steps should be.

-If your pup has eaten Hydrangea, there are a few steps you’ll want to take.
+If your pup has eaten hydrangea or other poisonous flowers or plants, there are a few steps you’ll want to take.
 More than likely, you’ll need to take your pup in to be examined by your veterinarian.
 Follow the steps below to ensure your pup is taken care of quickly.

 Step 1: Don’t Panic